Originally Posted: September 14, 2020

-When someone you love is affected by something you might forget that you know more about it than the outside world.
-In many ways, you become an expert in this particular area without even realizing.
+When someone you love has autism, you sometimes forget that you know more about it than the outside world.
+In many ways, you become an expert in this particular area without even realizing it.

-Because of this, we may tend to throw the phrase around without much regard to what others know about it.
+Because of this, we may tend to throw the phrase around without much regard for what others know about it.
 I might say, “My son has autism” and never even realize that the person I’m talking to has no idea what I mean.
-I could be having a full discussion with someone who I think is an educated participant in the conversation; going on and on about how we handle the different challenges of raising a non-verbal child.
+I could be having a complete discussion with someone who I think is an educated participant in the conversation.
+I stand there, going on and on about how we handle the different challenges of raising a non-verbal child.
 Then, after an eternity, they turn to me and say.

 Yeah.
 Well, I’m with him.
 I like when the leaves change colors too.

 So, yeah, sometimes it requires some explanation.
 My son Lucas has what many call “severe autism.”
 He is non-verbal, displays repetitive behaviors, and has pronounced physical characteristics associated with autism.
 Some refer to it as low-functioning and it’s both similar and different from “high functioning”.
 Even those with a firm understanding of autism, as it relates to their own family, might have no idea what it means when I say it about my own.